 The Group primarily provides integrated digital marketing services; hence, its operations do not produce significant hazardous wastes or air emissions including NOx, SOx, PM and other pollutants.
 However, greenhouse gas emissions are indirectly generated from electricity consumed at the Group's workplace with minimal emissions.
 Therefore, during the Year, the Group has promoted energy conservation as part of its holistic approach towards environmental protection, which also correlates with the Group's efforts to develop sustainable operations.
 Other measures have been implemented by the Group aimed at reducing its carbon footprint and conserving water resources.
 The Group has also introduced several waste management campaigns, including a paper recycling program.
-The Group's major source of non-hazardous waste in the office is paper waste with the volume about 0.89 tonnes.
+The Group's major source of non-hazardous waste in the office is paper waste with the volume about 0.12 tonnes (2018: 0.16 tonnes).
 The Group has promoted a paperless work environment to reduce paper waste.
 The Group has not found any evidence of significant waste from its operations being disposed at landfills during the year.

-The major source of CO_2 emissions of the Group was mainly generated from electricity used for maintaining the offices of the Group.
-During the Year, the indirect emission of CO_2 from purchased electricity was about 144.84 tonnes.
+The major source of $CO_2$ emissions of the Group was mainly generated from electricity used for maintaining the offices of the Group.
+During the Year, the indirect emission of $CO_2$ from purchased electricity was about 119.79 tonnes (2018: 144.84 tonnes).